 Bath Assembly Rooms

-Opened in 1771, the city's glorious Assembly Rooms were where fashionable Bath socialites once gathered to waltz, play cards and listen...
+When they opened in 1771, the city's glorious Assembly Rooms were where fashionable Bath socialites gathered to waltz, play cards and...

 Not many pubs are registered relics, but the Star is – it still has many of its 19th-century bar fittings.
 It's the brewery tap for...

-A local's favourite, this pub has been in business since 1776, but the menu is bang up-to-date thanks to young chef Leigh Evans.
-Forget...
+A discerning crowd inhabits Chequers, a pub that's been in business since 1776, but which has a menu that's bang up-to-date thanks to...